 No alcohol beverage can be over about 190% proof (or 95% alcohol).
 At a higher proof, the beverage self-dilutes by drawing moisture from the air

 There is no state minimum age for selling beer in off-premises stotes.
-The age is 21 for selling wine and spirits in such locations.
-However no supervisor is necessary.
+The age is 21 for selling wine and spirits in such venues.
+But no supervisor is needed.

 If you either live in or visit the state, it’s good to know South Dakota Alcohol Laws.

-State law of Tennessee permits adults 18 or older to sell alcohol in venues for off-premises consumption.
-The state makes no artificial distinctions between beer, wine, or spirits.
+Tennessee permits adults older to sell alcohol in venues for off-premises use.
+Thus, the age is 18 or older.
+In addition, the state makes no artificial distinctions between beer, wine, or spirits.

 Tennessee Alcohol Laws aren’t just about Tennessee Whiskey.

-All vitamins and minerals necessary for the body to live can be provided by alcoholic beverages.
+All vitamins and minerals necessary for the body to live can be found in alcoholic beverages.

-Those 16 or older may sell beer and wine in stores selling it for consumption elsewhere.
+Those 16 or older may sell beer and wine in stores selling it for use elsewhere.
 But they must be age 21 to sell spirits in such businesses.

 You can explore Texas Alcohol Laws.
 It’s a big state with many laws.

-The state of Utah mandates an age of 21 or older to sell alcohol for consumption elsewhere.
+The state of Utah mandates an age of 21 or older to sell alcohol for use elsewhere.

 An exception is that people ages 17 through 20 may sell beer in stores for off-premises drinking.
 Howeve, a person aged 21 or older must supervise them.
-And the supervisor must also be on the premises at the time of sales.
+Also, that person must also be on the premises at the time of sales.

 If you visit the beautiful state of Utah, you should know Utah Alcohol Laws.